 7. Bioceres Crop Solutions

 Bioceres Crop Solutions is known for its commitment to sustainable agriculture through innovative biological solutions.
 The company’s biopesticide lineup includes Rizoderma, a microbial biofungicide that enhances plant protection and soil health.
 Bioceres is expanding its reach by collaborating with global agricultural partners to promote eco-friendly pest control.
-The company has been investing in gene-editing technologies to develop novel biopesticide solutions that improve resistance against plant diseases.
+It has also been investing in gene-editing technologies to develop novel biopesticide solutions that improve resistance against plant diseases.

 8. UPL